 - Mental anguish

-At The Bradley Law Firm, we will fight to hold the manufacturer accountable for the dangerous product they allowed on the market.
+At Bradley Law Personal Injury Lawyers, we will fight to hold the manufacturer accountable for the dangerous product they allowed on the market.

 We’ll Fight for Compensation for All the Dangerous Product Injuries You Suffered

 Dangerous products such as toys, furniture, tools, and medical devices can cause all types of injuries ranging from minor to serious or even fatal.

 At Bradley Law Personal Injury Lawyers, we help consumers who have suffered serious injuries due to dangerous products, such as: